 11 Week Old Baby Development

-On the verge of completing about 3 months of the life’s journey since birth, your baby would have grown quite a lot since then.
-An 11 week old baby’s weight gain is more than half a kilo by now since birth and might start finding it comfortable to sleep on a normal cot instead of their crib.
+On the verge of completing about 3 months of life’s journey since birth, your baby would have achieved a significant 11 week growth spurt.
+An 11-week-old baby’s weight gain is more than half a kilo by now since birth and they might start finding it comfortable to sleep on a normal cot instead of their crib.

 [Also Read: 2 Months Old Baby Development]

 Wondering what are the 11-week-old baby milestones?
 With increased strength in the upper body now, your baby might do his best to support himself using his arms, when he lies down on his tummy.
 This can be quite a good marker to understand when he can start crawling about.
-On lying down in their beds, if there are toys dangling above or on the bars of the crib, he will spend a lot of time in being engaged and trying to grab them.
+On lying down in their beds, if there are toys dangling above or on the bars of the crib, he will spend a lot of time being engaged and trying to grab them.
 The 11 week milestones are interesting and a joy to watch!

 [Also Read: 2 Months Old Baby Milestones]